-Subluxations can cause inflammation of the joint and nerve root, as well as lack of movement that can cause degeneration of the joint.
+Subluxations can cause inflammation of the joint and nerve root and lack of movement that can cause degeneration of the joint.

-Chiropractors work in the field of complementary or alternative medicine, treating patients by performing practical chiropractic adjustments to help with postural restoration, spinal alignment, nervous system function, and health maintenance.
+Chiropractors work in complementary or alternative medicine, treating patients by performing practical chiropractic adjustments to help with postural restoration, spinal alignment, nervous system function, and health maintenance.

-Chiropractic physicians are trained to use their hands as their “instrument,” carefully adjusting the joints of the body, especially the spine.
+Chiropractic physicians are trained to use their hands as their “instrument,” carefully adjusting the body’s joints, especially the spine.

-In fact, chiropractic is a form of alternative medicine that are considered manual therapies.
+Chiropractic is a form of alternative medicine that is considered manual therapy.
 Rolfing, integrative manual therapy, massage therapy, and myofascial release technique are also different manual therapies.

 What are the specialties of a chiropractor?

-You may think that chiropractic adjustments are only useful for treating problems such as systematic pain (such as back pain) or a stiff neck, but that is not true.
+You may think that chiropractic adjustments are only helpful in treating problems such as recurring pain (such as back pain) or a stiff neck, but that is not true.